 Need help finding the right burn injury lawyer?
 Call Michigan Auto Law

 If you have suffered burns from a car accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced personal injury attorney by emailing [email protected] or you can use the chat feature on our website.
+Contact us here to get help from an experienced attorney or you can use the chat feature on our website.